Guruvayur–Thiruvananthapuram Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 16341 Guruvayur - Thiruvananthapuram Central Intercity Express covers the distance of 303 km in 6 hours 30 mins (47 km/hr) & in 6 hours 50 mins as the 16342 Thiruvananthapuram Central - Guruvayur Intercity Express (44 km/hr).
+The 16341 Guruvayur - Thiruvananthapuram Central Intercity Express covers the distance of 303 km in 6 hours 30 mins (47 km/h) and in 6 hours 50 mins as the 16342 Thiruvananthapuram Central - Guruvayur Intercity Express (44 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.